mrciolino/wiki-backup/timeline.md

   - Spoops pulls a card and acquires Dio the map.
   - Spoops pulls a card and is teleported away, becoming trapped in a pocket dimension and is only freed when the party finds him.
   - The [Great Pirate Raid](/Events/Pirate-Raid) occurs.
-  - Krorg rallies the pirates for the biggest raid ever, and they all set sail for Allford.
-    - Krorg pulls the Fates card.

-    - Spoops returns and tells Freedom about Illiard's death at the hands of Frederina.

-    - Spoops gets dropped down a well by Narascus.
-The party must find "water from on high" to free him.
   - After celebrating a successful raid, the party splits off for 3 years.
 [Os Vrintia](/characters/os) is exiled to [Gothriathon](/locations/Mardun/Gothriathon) after Krorg puts the largest bounty in the world on his head after his seeming betrayal.
   - [Wegate Revolution](/Events/wegate-revolution)
   - Breezy-E gathers his Samurai clan and 200 pirates from Krorg to attempt to slay Aku.
 They fail.